How to appeal your Humana medication and prescription denial

 Appeal levels: Medicare Advantage federal 5-level ladder.
 Commercial: internal then external review.

-Timing: Medicare Advantage: 60 days between each level.
+Carrier timing: Medicare Advantage: 60 days between each level.
 Commercial: 180 days from denial for internal, 60 days for external.

 What we know about Humana: Humana cases benefit most from level-2 (Maximus) escalation.
 We don't stop at level 1.